C3BI-pasteur-fr/python-course-1/source/Variables.rst

 .. note:: comments begin with a ``#`` and continue until the end of the line

-| Now the three objects references are refering to the same string with value "green".
+| Now the three objects references are referring to the same string with value "green".
 | Since there are no more object references to the int ``3`` Python is free to garbage it.

 Python uses *dynamic typing*, which means that an object reference can be rebound to refer